Difflugia humilis Chardez, 1991

 Diagnosis: Shell small, elongated or oval, in cross section more or less circular, hyaline, sides tapering to the pseudostome, with a more or less clear neck or abruptly cut off, without a neat neck.
 Pseudostome circular, often irregular in shape.
 Shell composed of organic material, mainly covered with diatoms, giving it an irregular appearance.
 Cytoplasm clear, finely granulated, usually with one single pseudopodium.
 Nucleus spherical.

-Ecology: sediments of ditches, Sphagnum.
+Ecology: Sediment of ditches, Sphagnum.
 Ireland, Belgium, The Netherlands.

 Remarks: the covering with diatoms can’t be a diagnostic characteristic, as stated by Chardez.
 It depends upon which material is available.